 During my topsy turvy career I've often faced times when I was lacking confidence.
 It is debilitating to say the least, and you don't feel like starting the next project, assignment or what have you.
 Kids face this constantly and need encouragement to help them overcome the demons within.

 Take it one step further and imagine the child comparing him or herself to a fragile old man in his 90's.
 The child might suddenly feel empowered and even laugh, as a worst case, but at least stronger and somehow bolstered in spirit.
-It is almost impossible to feel worse than an ailing senior.
+It is almost impossible to feel worse than an ailing derelict.

 Everyone feels down about their job or school from time to time but think about those special moments when you magically felt better.
 For me it's when someone asks me for help or how to do something on the computer and the like.
 I can forget about the bad feelings in an instant.